bs-community/awesome-minecraft/readme.md

 ## Server Plugins

 - [AntiCheatReloaded](https://github.com/Rammelkast/AntiCheatReloaded) - AntiCheatReloaded helps server admins easily identify and block malicious users by monitoring and analyzing the behaviour of their players.
+- [ViaVersion](https://github.com/MylesIsCool/ViaVersion) - Allows the connection of newer clients to older server versions for Minecraft servers.
+- [AdvancedKitsReloaded](https://github.com/TryHardDood/AdvancedKitsReloaded) - AdvancedKitsReloaded is a Kit managing plugin for Minecraft servers which runs Bukkit, CraftBukkit, Spigot and Paper (>1.8).
+With this plugin you can easily create/edit/delete your kits and you can customize it as much as you'd like.

 ## Web Applications